ElliptiGO Outdoor Elliptical Bikes Review 2019

-ElliptiGO have four bikes in their range.
-One of them, the ElliptiGO Arc, is a compact stride model with a 14 inch reach.
-The other three, The ElliptiGO 3C, 8C and 11R are classified as long stride, with reach limits around the 25 inch length mark.
+ElliptiGO has four bikes in its range.
+One of them, the ElliptiGO Arc, is a compact stride model with a 14-inch reach.
+The other three, The ElliptiGO 3C, 8C, and 11R are classified as long stride, with reach limits around the 25-inch length mark.
 All four of the ElliptiGO bikes are one-size-fits-all machines, offer low impact exercise and an efficient and effective workout.

 The ElliptiGO Arc is the lightest and most affordable bike in the ElliptiGO range.
 It has a compact stride motion of nearly 14 inches, which is adjustable up to 12 inches in height.
 This allows for a natural arc which provides a smooth, fast and effective workout.
 Adjusting the stride height is done by simply sliding the foot platform either forward or backward.
 You get 8 gears with this bike.

 The telescopic steering column of the ElliptiGO Arc makes it simple to adjust your riding height.
 The steering column is also removable.
 You also get adjustable bar end extensions to allow you to customize your riding position when climbing hills.
 The sleek aluminum frame of the Arc gives it strength rigidity, style, and lightness.

 The compact design of the Arc allows you to sprint off the line quickly.
 It very closely simulates the experience of riding a dirt or racing bike.
 This bike is suitable for people who are between 4’ 11” and 6’ 8”.
 The maximum rider weight is 250 pounds.
 The 8-speed derailleur system gear mechanism provides you with a very smooth transition between resistance levels.
 This gives the bike a very effective hill climbing capability.

 The ElliptiGO Arc is available in black and green.